aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Should older OGC servers be decommissioned Landgate could offer WFS services from ArcGIS servers.
 This would allow them to continue to offer OGC standard GML despite changes to underlying server software.
 Landgate could also, adventurously, offer GeoJSON from ArcGIS for Server with third party extensions.

+Any recommendations for improving mobile suitability metrics (response time frequency distributions and reference check percentage) would require detailed discussion between Landgate and their internal and external stakeholders.
+Given such, these recommendations will not be addressed in this writing.

 ## Future Work

 This work is by no means exhaustive.
 There remain several possibilities for expanding the application's reach and improving the depth of information generated from a campaign.

 The foremost improvement to LandgateAPITest's functionality would be a more detailed investigation of the tests that failed their reference check, i.e. their response data did not match that stored in the web app database.
 This process could be semi-automated.
 Response data could be scanned for keywords such as "exception" in XML key/values to identify exception responses in place of the proper response data.
 Partial responses could be identified by longest common string comparison functions.
 Analysis of these categories of failed responses could provide more accurate insight into Landgate's server's suitability for mobile device traffic.
-This, in turn, would improve SLIP's mobile reliability metric for Landgate and WALIS.
+This, in turn, would improve SLIP's mobile suitability metrics for Landgate and WALIS.

 A closer collaboration with the Landgate team could permit the investigators to inspect the server logs for the web app's requests.
 The causes of failed requests could be discerned from a combination of the LandgateAPITest app data and the server's log data.
 Especially, testers could relate server error conditions and logs to requests with a 500 response.